DSIP-FBK/DSIPTS/bash_examples/README.md

 - **inference.py** for inference
 - **compare.py** for comparing different models

 This structure is a convient way to deal with multiple experiments, feel free to adjust it as you prefere.
-There are some trick for extracting runtime the hydra choices (and use informative names for the models).
+There are some tricks for extracting runtime the hydra choices (and use informative names for the models).
 This can be ugly to see but it easy to compare the same model with different parameters.
 If you want to use you own data with this schema you need to add your data processing pipeline in `lodad_data` and define your own timeseries object.
 For example in the follwing snippet we have 3 continuous variables: `Value, rain temp` that are assumed to be known also in the future while predicting `Value`.
 The month column will be created as categorical feature.

 ```
     ts.load_signal(data_ex,past_variables =['Value','rain','temp'],future_variables = ['rain','temp'],target_variables =['Value'],enrich_cat= ['month'])